dougeby/IntuneDocs/intune-user-help/install-apps-cpapp-windows.md

 ---
 # required metadata

-title: Installing apps from Company Portal app for Windows
+title: Installing apps from Intune Company Portal app for Windows
-description:
+description: Learn how to install and share apps from the Company Portal app
 keywords:
 author: lenewsad
 ms.author: lanewsad